 - If you have a chance to lie down, do so on your left side.
 This increases the blood supply to your brain and makes you feel better.

 - Dizziness can also be due to low blood sugar if you have gone a while without eating.
-Get a quick healthy snack and top it off with some water or fresh fruit juice to boost your energy levels.
+Get a quick healthy snack, and drink some water or fresh fruit juice to boost your energy levels.

 - Waves of dizziness can often happen to many women during pregnancy.
 The best thing to do would be to stop what you are doing, sit or lie down and wait for it to pass.

 - You may try loosening tight clothes if any.

 - If you feel dizzy in a congested or crowded place, slowly walk to the closest place with enough ventilation and less crowd.